historical-theology/stthomas/faith-reason-revelation/syllabus-regular-spring2024.md

 You are expected to have completed each week's lectures and readings *prior to* the marked class period.

-Items marked "Asynchronous" are only *required* for online (asynchronous) students.
-(They are, however, *recommended* for all students.)
+Items marked "Asynchronous" are only *required* for online (asynchronous) students in THEOC-1301OA.
+They are, however, *recommended* for all students, which is part of why I have included them in a 'master syllabus' for all four of my current Faith, Reason, and Revelation class sections.

-Everything not marked "Asynchronous" is required for all students across all class sections, both in-person and online.
+Everything not marked "Asynchronous" is required for all students across all class sections.

 ### Unit 1: What are faith and reason?